 The UK depends, now, on immigrants to supply a workforce in multiple industries.
-For example "over the past five years, nearly half the new doctors and nurses employed by Britain's National Health Service qualified abroad"12.
-This trend will continue: without increasing amounts of immigrants, the UK's industry (and then economy) would collapse.
+"Over the past five years, nearly half the new doctors and nurses employed by Britain's National Health Service qualified abroad"15.
+This trend will continue and without increasing amounts of immigrants entire industries in the UK would collapse permanently.
 For now, new entrants into the European Union such as Poland offer healthy workforces to 'old' Europe.
 Europe's open borders allow the post-explosion countries to easily import workers.
 But, as the whole of Europe gradually enters the post-population-explosion era, more and more workers will have to come from Asia, South America and Africa.
 As yet, the increases are quite small and most immigrants come from within Europe, but in the future, Europe as a whole will be a hungry gobbler of young adults seeking work, from all over the developing world.

-The UK is "the only big European country so far to welcome workers from the EU's eight new members"13, and so far we have benefited greatly from them.
+The UK was the first "big European country ... to welcome workers from the EU's eight new members"11, and so far we have benefited greatly from them.
 The Highlands that surround Inverness in Scotland have witnessed renewed hope for local economies as a result of the badly needed influx of workers, as decade after decade large numbers of working-age young Scots have left the highlands, leaving a demographic hole in the population.

 “[The Poles] have flocked to the Highlands since May 2004 to do the low-paid jobs Scots have turned their noses up at for years, in tourism, construction and food processing.
 At Strathaird Salmon alone, more than one-third of the 400-strong workforce is Polish. [...]
 In a sparsely populated region that has been haemorrhaging young Scots since the 19th century, the eastern Europeans are welcome.”

-Some very popular papers report on immigration in entirely skewed and negative terms.
-The formula is that everything bad can be tied to immigration and foreigners; that both those groups are equated with fraudulent asylum seekers and illegal immigration.
-It is impossible to reach a sensible view of the truth by relying on the hot-blooded, xenophobic and misleading diatribes of some popular newspapers such as The Daily Mail, the Sunday Times and The Sun.
+Some very popular papers report on immigration in entirely skewed and negative terms32,33.
+The formula is that everything bad can be tied to immigration, foreigners and fraudulent asylum seekers.28.
+The UK does not have high levels of immigration29 but it is impossible to reach a sensible view of the truth by relying on the hot-blooded, xenophobic and misleading diatribes of some popular newspapers such as The Daily Mail28, The Express, The Sunday Times, The Telegraph and The Sun.28,34.
+The United Nations High Commissioner for Human Rights singled out The Sun as a source of hate due to its dehumanisation and demonisation of migrants35.
+These newspapers are also the most popular.
 How can the populace ever vote in elections wisely, when their understanding of migration is tainted with this type of horrible bias?
 The emotional response (even if followed up with more careful news reports seen elsewhere) is hard to replace with balanced tolerance.
-There is nothing to stop the papers endlessly peddling this type of trash: it sells because it panders to fear and ignorance, and in being sold, the papers increase those two wretched traits.
+There is nothing to stop the papers endlessly peddling this type of trash: it sells because it panders to fear and ignorance, and in being sold, they encourage those traits in readers.